Desert Data Jam

 “Data Jams” on the LTER Network

-Thursday April 27, 2023 (evening) – Open house and award ceremony at NMSU.
+Thursday April 23, 2026 (evening) – Open house and award ceremony at NMSU

-Congratulations to the 2022 Desert Data Jam winners!
+Congratulations to the 2025 Desert Data Jam winners!
 Their creative projects are shown below.
-Each project also had an excellent project report.

-Dr. Kris Havstad addresses students and parents at the Desert Data Jam open house and award ceremony.
+Dr. Kris Havstad addresses students and parents at one of the earliest Desert Data Jam award ceremonies.

 First place project “Shrub Shenanigans”, 2018.